Skip to Main Content

 Regional Textile & Craft Resources

-Access to traditional tatami makers, shoji screen craftspeople, lacquerwork artisans, and specialist textile dyers.
-We source authentic materials including washi paper, indigo-dyed fabrics, cedar woodwork, and handcrafted ceramics.
+We reach traditional tatami makers, shoji screen craftspeople, lacquerwork artisans, and pro textile dyers.
+Our team sources real materials too.
+These range from washi paper and indigo-dyed fabrics to cedar woodwork and handcrafted ceramics.

 04.